rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ### The Borrow Checker

-The Rust compiler has a *borrow checker* that compares scopes to determine that all borrows are valid.
-Listing 10-18 shows the same code as Listing 10-17 but with annotations showing the lifetimes of the variables:
+The Rust compiler has a *borrow checker* that compares scopes to determine whether all borrows are valid.
+Listing 10-18 shows the same code as Listing 10-17 but with annotations showing the lifetimes of the variables.

 ```rust,ignore
 {